Felly Bull

 Instructions

-2. Make sure that the chicken is completely coated in sauce and cover the pan with a lid.
+2. Make sure that the chicken is completely coated in sauce and cover with a lid with a lid.
 Bring to a boil and then leave to simmer for 35 to 40 minutes, or until the chicken is completely cooked, making sure to give the curry a stir every 10 minutes or so.

 3. Add the chopped coriander just before you take the pan off the heat, stir in and serve with rice, breads and salads.